Tides-of-Europe-Devs/Tides-of-Europe-Mod/README.md

    `https://github.com/Tides-of-Europe-Devs/Tides-of-Europe-Mod`. and clone it into `Paradox Interactive/Hearts of Iron IV/mod`, under your user's Documents folder.
 Start the cloning process by clicking "Clone".
 4. Open the new folder using a file explorer.
-Drag `big-europe.mod` into the `mods` folder.
+Drag `Tides-of-Europe-Dev.mod` into the `mods` folder.
 5. Start up HOI4, and select "Tides of Europe (Dev Version)".